Position Discontinuation and Staff Transition

-The pay continuation benefits provided pursuant to this policy are provided through the University of Pennsylvania Position Discontinuation and Staff Transition Plan (the "PDST Plan").
-The terms of the PDST Plan are described in a separate summary plan description ("SPD") for the Plan that can be found here.
-The terms of the PDST Plan and the SPD (and not this policy) control the payment of these pay continuation benefits.
+The pay continuation benefits provided pursuant to this policy are provided through the University of Pennsylvania’s Position Discontinuation and Staff Transition Plan (the "PDST Plan").
+The terms of the PDST Plan, described in a separate summary plan description ("SPD") for the Plan, can be found here.
+The terms of the PDST Plan and the SPD (not this policy) control the payment of these pay continuation benefits.

 Nothing contained in this policy is intended to alter the at-will employment relationship between the University and its staff employees or to create legally enforceable contractual rights.